 - Publicly available data – such as information on social media

 We need to keep personal data accurate and up to date and will periodically contact you about this.
-However, if there are any changes to your personal data (such as a change of email) please let us know as soon as possible by emailing or writing to us, using our contact information in the Who are we and how can you contact us? section.
+However, if there are any changes to your personal data (such as a change of email) please let us know as soon as possible by emailing or writing to us, using our contact information in the Who are we and how can you contact us? section at the top of this page.

 How do we collect your personal data?